-St Hilda's has been educating girls for more than a century, growing from a small school established in a private house in Claremont in 1896 to become one of Australia's pre-eminent independent girls schools.
-Today, we have an enrolment of over 1200 students, including boys in the Early Learning Centre, and 150 boarders.
-Christ Church Grammar School in nearby Claremont is our brother school.
+St Hilda's has been educating girls for more than a century.
+The original school was established in 1896 in a private house in Claremont, then known as the Girl's High School (GHS).
+Since then it has grown and evolved and is now ranked amongst Australia's pre-eminent independent schools for girls.
+Today, St Hilda's has an enrolment of over 1200 students, including boys in the Early Learning Centre, and 150 boarders.
+Christ Church Grammar School for boys is located nearby in Claremont, on the same site as the original GHS building, and is our brother school.

-Located in Mosman Park, we have two beautiful and distinct campuses: one at Chidley for students in Junior Kindergarten, Kindergarten, Pre-Primary and up to Year 6 and the original campus on Bay View Terrace accommodating the Senior School and the Boarding House.
+St Hilda's is set across two beautiful campuses in Mosman Park; one at Chidley Point for students from Junior Kindergarten through to Year 6, and the second is on Bay View Terrace, accommodating the Senior School and Boarding House.

-The School aims to equip students to take their place in life, to meet the challenges which inevitably lie ahead and to make their unique mark in the world.
-It also aims to provide them with wonderful memories of school life and friendships to treasure forever.
-School should, after all, be fun too.
+St Hilda's School aims to equip each girl to take her place in life, to meet the challenges she will inevitable face and to make her unique mark on the world.
+We hope that all our students will also carry wonderful memories of school years, and their friendships, throughout their lives.
+School days should, after all, be fun days too.

 To provide a vibrant school community that educates and inspires girls for life.

 Preparing girls for the future by developing tenacity, confidence and compassion.